Customize Results:

 Character: Himself

-Letter to D.H.
-In Paris
+Letter to D.H. in Paris

 Character: Himself